Fed's Fischer says asset purchase program continues to buoy economy

 “Asset purchases over more recent years have provided meaningful stimulus to the economy and continue to do so,” Fischer said.
 “These macroeconomic effects are only now manifesting themselves in full.”

 He said that while the large balance sheet posed some challenges to raising rates, when the time comes, the various tools put in place by the New York Fed “have generally been successful.”
-Those methods include things like raising the interest rate the Fed will pay banks on overnight reserves, in effect siphoning money from other borrowers and pushing up what they would have to pay.
+Those methods include things like raising the interest rate the Fed will pay banks on overnight reserves - in effect siphoning money from other borrowers and pushing up what they would have to pay.
+(Reporting by Howard Schneider; Editing by Chizu Nomiyama)

-Fischer later told business news network CNBC that he thinks the Fed will raise interest rates “sometime this year.”